Informed Consent is a critical aspect of healthcare too often ignored by patients and providers alike.

 Trusted medical malpractice lawyers help you after surgical injury or medical mistake

-From offices in Washington, DC and Baltimore, Maryland, the law group at Schochor and Staton, P.A. aggressively protects your rights and fights to achieve full compensation on your behalf after injury from medical negligence or mistake.
+From offices in Washington, DC and Baltimore, Maryland, the law group at Schochor, Staton, Goldberg, and Cardea, P.A. aggressively protects your rights and fights to achieve full compensation on your behalf after injury from medical negligence or mistake.
 Contact us today to schedule a free consultation.